npmcdn-to-unpkg-bot/robyremzy.github.io/_posts/2016-08-08-leaflet-inside-a-post.md

 ---
 your post content...

-at some point you need to draw the div map with this:
+at some point you need to draw the map div with this:

 <div id="map" style="align:center width: 100%; height: 230px"></div>

 ```
 {% endraw %}

-Now, there is a restriction we can only have one map div per post.
-So next time it could be awesome to work on how to master mutliple markers and data representations.
+Now, there is a restriction, we can only have one map div per post.
+So next time it could be awesome to work on how to master mutliple markers and data representations inside that map div.